 The practice had systems to keep dental practitioners up to date with current evidence-based practice.
-We saw that clinicians assessed needs and delivered care and treatment in line with current legislation, standards and guidance supported by clear clinical pathways and protocols.
+The dentists described how they assessed needs and delivered care and treatment in line with current legislation, standards and guidance supported by clear clinical pathways and protocols.